Food Hussy Recipes » Recipe

 These pulled pork sliders on Hawaiian rolls are so easy!
 Just get a 12-pack of Hawaiian rolls and some pulled pork!
 Here’s where you go from there:

-13. Place pork sliders in oven and bake for 25 minutes
+5. Place pork sliders in oven and bake for 25 minutes until the cheese is perfectly melty!

 How do you keep pulled pork sliders from getting soggy?